HairySpoon/htlfc/docs/README.md

 ## Product

 ### Installation
-Follow the instructions at [INSTALL.md](INSTALL.md)
+Follow the instructions at [INSTALL](INSTALL.md)

 ### License
-HTLFC is licensed under AGLPv3 in accordance with the file "LICENSE.txt" in the root directory of the source tree.
+HTLFC is licensed under AGLPv3 in accordance with the file `LICENSE` in the root directory of the project.
 Choice of license is explained at [AboutLicense](AboutLicense.md)

 ### Contributing
-The developer does not expect to grow the product.
+Developer does not expect to grow the product.
 However, contributions to that end are welcome as described in [CONTRIBUTING](CONTRIBUTING.md)